CURRICULUM VITAE

 School of Journalism, Northwestern University, Evanston, IL.

-1995-present Screening Jury Member, John Bartlow Martin Award for Public-
+1995-2009 Screening Jury Member, John Bartlow Martin Award for Public-

 Interest Magazine Journalism, Magazine Publishing Program,